searchspring/snap/docs/SNAP_SEARCH.md

 The available banner types include: `header`, `banner`, `footer`, `left`, `inline`

 For inline banners, the `<InlineBanner/>` component should be used instead.
-An example of this usage can be found in the 'store.results' section below.
+An example of this usage can be found in the [store.results](https://searchspring.github.io/snap/snap-search#searchcontrollerstoreresults) section below.

 ```jsx
 import { Banner } from '@searchspring/snap-preact-components';